-As we celebrate Hispanic Heritage Month (September 15th and October 15th of each year), we wanted to share a few of our favorite books about the Hispanic and Latinx community.
-By reading books and engaging in meaningful conversations, you can help your child see the many contributions Hispanics and Latinos have made to the culture of the United States.
+This year, New Horizon Academy is celebrating Hispanic Heritage Month by sharing a few of our favorite children’s books about Hispanic and Latinx communities.
+By reading books and engaging in meaningful conversations, you can help your child see the many contributions Hispanics and Latinxs have made to the culture of the United States.

 This book tells the story of Mia and her Abuela (grandmother).
 Mia is excited that her grandmother, who lives far away, is visiting.
 Mia and her grandmother form a close bond and learn to communicate with one another despite not speaking the same language.
 You and your child will enjoy learning Spanish words as you read this heartwarming story.